wright-io/givenwhenthen/content/landing_page.md

 ---

-Writing a story that can be run against multiple browsers and operating systems is as simple as:
+Writing a story to be run against multiple browsers and operating systems is as simple as:

     :coffee